Xiaoy312/csharp-sap-sample/README.md

 # SAP Inspector.linq
 > This is a LINQPad script that allow you to inspect the current SAP window.
+> In case you don't know, [LINQPad](https://www.linqpad.net/) is an awesome script-pad for C#/F# and SQL.
+Like a super light-weight version of VisualStudio.

 Note:
 [`SAP.GUI.Scripting.net`](https://www.nuget.org/packages/SAP.GUI.Scripting.net/)  is created to be referenced by LINQPad, as it doesn't support type and COM library.
 And, it targets specifically `730 Final Release version` of SAP.
 If you do need a different version of them you can convert them using the Type Library Importer (Tlbimp.exe) shipped with visual studio.
 For more information, check out these links: